gXLg/hoverfly-eso/docs/02 - Math operations/README.md

 ## Advanced operations
-Combining integer division, anomaly and your brain, you can represent multiple advanced oparations using native syntax of hoverfly. `(N)` - means "for natural numbers"
+Combining integer division, anomaly and your brain, you can represent multiple advanced operations using native syntax of hoverfly. `(N)` - means "for natural numbers"

 ### Modulo (N)